-If you find you have been given a generic, speak to your doctor to confirm he or she authorized this substitution.
+If you find you have been given a generic, speak to your healthcare professional to confirm they authorized this substitution.

 Find out about a simple (and fast!) way to get brand name WELLBUTRIN XL filled at the pharmacy and delivered to your home for free!

 Graphic representation of WELLBUTRIN XL.
 Not actual size.